 Benefits of Intercropping

 Intercropping has many benefits for gardeners.
-It can increase crop yields by allowing plants to take advantage of other garden areas’ different soil conditions and resources.
+It can increase crop yields by allowing plants to exploit other garden areas’ different soil conditions and resources.
 It can also help reduce pest and disease pressure, as different plant varieties attract pests and diseases.
 Intercropping can also help to conserve water, as some plants naturally use more water than others.
 Finally, intercropping can help to improve soil fertility, as plants with different root systems help to break up compacted soil and allow more nutrients to be taken up.

 Crop Rotation Methodology